pmmmwh/react-refresh-webpack-plugin/README.md

   - An optional `entry` property could be defined, which should also reference a JS file that contains code needed to set up your custom error overlay integration.
     If it is not defined, the bundled error overlay entry will be used.
+    If it is `false`, no error overlay entry will be injected.
     It expects the `module` file to export two more functions:

     ```ts